QTCinderella: 2022

-Two months later, on May 14, Blaire hosted Twitch Rivals: QTCinderella's Sweet Showdown ft.
+Two months later, on May 14, QTCinderella hosted Twitch Rivals: QTCinderella's Sweet Showdown ft.
 Kitchen League, a baking competition featuring fellow creators Hasan Piker, Myth, Cyr, and Rich Campbell.
-On June 2, the talent management firm Loaded announced that they had signed Blaire.
-On June 5, Blaire hosted a Beyblade tournament, which featured 32 streamers competing in a double elimination bracket.
+On June 2, the talent management firm Loaded announced that they had signed QTCinderella.
+On June 5, she hosted a Beyblade tournament, which featured 32 streamers competing in a double elimination bracket.

-On August 8, 2022, WillNeff, a fellow Twitch streamer, announced that Blaire would be joining him as the co-host of Hey, Donna!, a new G4TV comedy series.
-Blaire organized the second iteration of ShitCamp in Fresno, California, in September 2022.
+On August 8, 2022, Will Neff, a fellow Twitch streamer, announced that QTCinderella would be joining him as the co-host of Hey, Donna!, a new G4TV comedy series.
+She organized the second iteration of ShitCamp in Fresno, California, in September 2022.

-On November 1, 2022, Blaire announced that she was no longer with Team SoloMid (TSM).
+On November 1, 2022, QTCinderella announced that she was no longer with Team SoloMid (TSM).
 On November 3, 2022, it was announced that she had joined Misfits Gaming.
 Her signing with the organization was revealed alongside an announcement that Misfits had established a US$20 million content creator fund for original content creation.